 Chemical weed control should not be relied upon as the only method of protecting crops from weeds.
 Herbicides should be used in combination with good preventative, physical and cultural practices.

 A wide variety of herbicides are available for both annual grassy and broadleaf weed control in wheat.
-Crop Protection with Chemicals published by Alberta Agriculture and our herbicide selector, will aid in the selection of a herbicide appropriate for the weed problems present.
+Crop Protection with Chemicals is published by Alberta Agriculture and a hard copy is available on our webpage or available for free as a pdf and will aid in the selection of a herbicide appropriate for the weed problems present.
 The effectiveness of the herbicide will depend upon a number of application and environmental factors:

 - All equipment employed in herbicide application should be checked each season for worn nozzles and calibrated for the proper calibration.

 - Use the herbicide rate and water carrier volume recommended.
 Most herbicides are recommended at a range of rates either to facilitate control of weeds in a window of growth stages or under differing densities.
 Weed control is always easier and less disruptive to the crop when done at an early growth stage on the weeds.
 Check the rates applicable to the weed problem.
 Decreasing the water carrier volume can increase the danger of spray drift, result in inadequate coverage of the weed species and cause yield damage.
 Do not use wetting agents either with the recommended or a reduced rate of a herbicide unless indicated on the label.
 Where an additional wetting agent is recommended, use only registered products.